-Our principal office is located in Philadelphia, Pennsylvania, where we lease approximately 3,500 square feet of office space pursuant to a sublease that expires in July 2023.
-Additionally, in March 2023, we entered into a direct lease for this same office space that begins on August 1, 2023 and is set to expire on August 31, 2024, pursuant to which we retain the right to renew the lease for an additional one-year term subject to notice to the landlord by December 31, 2023.
+Our principal office is located in Philadelphia, Pennsylvania, where we lease approximately 3,500 square feet of office space pursuant to a lease that expires on November 30, 2024, which lease automatically renews for successive three-month periods unless we or the landlord provides the other with a termination notice at least 90 days before any such successive renewal.
 We believe our facility is adequate to meet our current needs, although we may seek to negotiate new leases or evaluate additional or alternate space for our operations.
 We believe appropriate alternative space will be readily available on commercially reasonable terms.